Skip to content

 • Leading the horse to a loading area

-• Control of the horse
+• Control of horse

 • Awareness of horse behaviour